jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 clear that a new approach to defense is imperative for ensuring resilience.
 Gone are the days when organizations can rely on isolated efforts at defense within their own environments.
-Todays attacks on the intersection of information technology and operational technology (IT\-OT) emphasize the importance of a comprehensive defense strategy that covers the
+Today’s attacks on the intersection of information technology and operational technology (IT\-OT) emphasize the importance of a comprehensive defense strategy that covers the